7 Things that you might not know about Tahquamenon Falls

 7. There are plenty of easy options to view the falls

-While these facts are interesting, the best way to learn about the falls is to come experience Tahquamenon Falls State Park for yourself!
-When you make it to Paradise, Michigan to visit the Falls, don’t forget to share your fantastic photos of your experience with the hashtag #ilovethesoo on FacebookInstagramPinterestTikTok and Twitter so we can enjoy them, too!
+While these facts are interesting, the best way to truly appreciate the falls is to visit Tahquamenon Falls State Park in person!
+When you make your way to Paradise, Michigan, to see the falls, be sure to share your amazing photos using the hashtag #ilovethesoo on FacebookInstagramPinterestTikTok and Twitter.
+We’d love to see your experiences and enjoy your snapshots too!

 Socialize with